-- Э Do Exercise A orally first.
-Then ask the students to write down the answers. Э Learning about the prefix 'semi'.
-Word Power Э Exercises A and B can be done by the students on their own. ິ The teacher can announce the exercises aloud and partners can check C Listen to the accent, stress and intonation on the Digital Content so that you can guide the students accordingly.
-Listen and Learn Э The teacher can read the passage aloud or ask the students to take turns reading so they understand it well. Э Then ask the students orally to answer the questions. Э Check the students where necessary.
-C Read the question out and make sure the students have understood what is required of them.
-Converse and Connect С Then ask pairs of students at random to enact the dialogue according to their own imagination. ິ Correct the students regarding content and pronunciation.
-0 Listen to the Digital Content so that you are sure of the right way to speak.
-Pronunciation Practice Э Let the students say aloud the words given.
-See the way they are spelt in the first column and then see the phonetic spelling and pronunciation. Э Differentiate the way the words are pronounced.
-Draw attention to the phonetic symbols, writing them on the board. С Use the words given and any other examples you like or doubts that the students may have. Э Ensure that the phonetic symbols for the sounds are understood by the students. Э Use the board to do this exercise.
-Punctuation Э Call random students to correct the sentences. Э Once it is all written correctly on the board, ask them to write it down in their books.
-0 If the exercise is done by the students on their own, then announce the corrections and let the partners check the work.
-C Exercise A: Read aloud the question, and clarify the student's queries and the guidelines given.
-Write Well Э Ask the students to write a paragraph on their own as instructed. Э Ask the students to consult their dictionaries.
-Dictionary Skills C Brush up the dictionary skills of the class: ask them how to find words in it and understand its usage as given in the dictionary. Э Ensure that every student in the class understands the correct way to use the dictionary - the meanings, the pronunciation and the usage.
-Show them how phrases are indicated in the dictionary. Э Ask the students to do Exercise A on their own. Э It is useful to make sentences using the words to clarify their meanings thoroughly.
+Listen to the DigiDisc so that you are sure of the right way to speak.

-Project Work/ AlL Activity Ask each pair of students to talk to their parents/ grandparer instructed and see the major points of their education.
-C Ask the students to write down five major points in their education and also to write about significant differences they have noticed with their own education on those five points.
-C Draw attention to technological and other changes. Э Discuss the points in class.
-The teacher can clarify doubts.
-Values and Life lues and Life 3 Exercise A : Read aloud the sentence.
-Skills 🧿 Discu Discuss it in class and ask the students what their observations are.
-C Exercise B : Students can write their choices and explain them briefly with their own reasons as homework and then discuss in class.
+- Let the students say aloud the words given.
+See the way they are spelt in the first column and then see the phonetic spelling and pronunciation. - Differentiate the way the words are pronounced.
+Draw attention to the phonetic symbols, writing them on the board. - Use the words given and any other examples you like or doubts that the students may have. - Ensure that the phonetic symbols for the sounds are understood by the students. - Use the board to do this exercise. - Call random students to correct the sentences. - Once it is all written correctly on the board, ask them to write it down in their books. - If the exercise is done by the students on their own, then announce the corrections and let the partners check the work. - Exercise A: Read aloud the question, and clarify the student's queries and the guidelines given. - Ask the students to write a paragraph on their own as instructed. - Ask the students to consult their dictionaries. - Brush up the dictionary skills of the class: ask them how to find words in it and understand its usage as given in the dictionary. - Ensure that every student in the class understands the correct way to use the dictionary the meanings, the pronunciation and the usage.
+Show them how phrases are indicated in the dictionary. - Ask the students to do Exercise A on their own. - Then ask them the answers at random, and when the correct answers are received, students can check their own work and correct it. - It is useful to make sentences using the words to clarify their meanings thoroughly. - Ask each pair of students to talk to their parents/ grandparents as instructed and see the major points of their education. - Ask the students to write down five major points in their education and also to write about significant differences they have noticed with their own education on those five points. - Draw attention to technological and other changes. - Discuss the points in class.
+The teacher can clarify doubts. - Exercise A : Read aloud the sentence. - Discuss it in class and ask the students what their observations are. - Exercise B: Students can write their choices and explain them briefly with their own reasons as homework and then discuss in class.